Tri-Zone

-The National Triathlon or Tri-Zone is a relatively new event for Venture Scouts, that was run for the first time in September 2005.
-In this physical challenge, teams of two people from a Venture Group complete a set course combining rafting, cycling and mountaineering.
+The National Triathlon or Tri-Zone is a Venture Scouts event first run in September 2005.
+Teams of two people from a Venture Group complete a set course combining rafting, cycling and mountaineering.

 Teams

 Each team consists of two ventures, who must be registered as Venture Scouts in the National Office.
 Mixed teams are allowed, as long as two separate tents are provided for the team.

 Equipment

 The equipment that is brought is arguably the most important aspect for any team.
 The recommended items to bring are: